chrisns/talks/nginx.md

 # `kubectl apply` <!--fit-->

 <!--
-Smack it on the bottom and send it on its way
+Wrap it up, smack it on the bottom and send it on its way -->
--->

 ---